 Auction Draft Rule #3: Determine how you will take nominations.
 Usually, nominations are given one at a time, based on your league’s order.
 Online software allows for a certain number of seconds for an manager to nominate a player, and once they do, bidding commences.
 However, you could also do nominations for a full round.
 This makes things interesting, as all managers can see who the nominees will be for the next 8, 10, 12, 14, or however many players you have in your league, will be.
 This can alter some strategies as managers wait to bid on a player they want more than another.
 This can also allow for more top tier players to be nominated earlier in the auction.

 Auction Draft Rule #5: Determine who starts the bidding on a nominated player.
 Whomever nominates a player, must start the bidding on that player.
 If no one else bids, they must purchase the player they nominated.
 This keeps nominations relatively honest.
 Once a manager's team is full, they can no longer nominate or bid on players.

 Auction Draft Rule #6: Determine how much money must be started on a nominated player.
 The normal minimum for any player should be $1.
-I personally advocate that some of the better, first or second round type, players should have higher minimum starting bids.
+Some people advocate that a few of the better, first or second round type, players should have higher minimum starting bids.
 In actual auctions, we would call these reserves, or minimum starting bids.
 I think you should create two or three tiers of players for your auction.
 As a league, you can decide on a list of player rankings to use, and then create a minimum bid on say the starting number of players for your league.
 So, if you have a 12 owner league, that means you would typically have 12 starting QB’s.
 If most owners can agree on a starting list, you can then create a minimum bid for these players.
 If the range of values on a cheat sheet with a $200 budget is $10 to $30, then your league could make the minimum bid $5 or $10.
 To make things a little more interesting and appease the chiselers in your group, you could create minimum bids for only 10 of the 12.
 For Running Backs, I would advocate for three tiers, the top 12, the next 12, and then the rest.
 If the top RB’s range from $25 to $60, then you could make the minimum $20.
 If the next group is $8 to $20, then you could make the minimum on this group $5.
 The point of this is to help the pace of the auction.
 While auctions are great, they can get away from you time wise if you let the cheap skates run your auction.
-I love draft night, but I don’t need it to last four hours.
+I love draft night, but I don’t need it to last five hours.

 Another similar option is to have tiered rounds with different minimum bids.
 In round 1, you can set the minimum bid at $10 or $20.
 This means if an owner wants to nominate a lower lever player or kicker, they would have to pay at least that much for the player, which would eliminate trying to bleed people dry in the early rounds.
 In round 2, you could move the minimum to $5 or $10, again with the intention of getting more of the better players on to teams earlier in the auction.
 The more rounds you go down, the more the minimum bid can also be decreased, until you get down to $1.